juicedata/juicefs/docs/en/administration/destroy.md

 ---
-sidebar_label: How to destroy a file system
+title: How to destroy a file system
 sidebar_position: 8
 ---
-# How to destroy a file system

 JuiceFS client provides the `destroy` command to completely destroy a file system, which will result in